- Grade:

 Today you will walk through Bwindi Impenetrable Forest to Nkuringo via the Ivy River Trail.
 Bwindi is a primeval forest covering approximately 128 square miles.
 The forest is within a mountainous region so the trail will involve some steep inclines with altitudes from 1,460m to 2,160m, but during this wonderful rainforest experience you will be able to spot a large variety of wildlife.
 Colobus monkeys, Bush duikers, 220 species of colourful butterflies and 350 bird species are all abundant in this ancient, 25,000 year old forest.

-At the end of the day you will transfer to your accommodation for the night in Bwindi.
+At the end of the day you will transfer to your accommodation for the night.

 Day 12 - Gorilla tracking in Bwindi Impenetrable Forest.

 It's an early start this morning as you venture into the Bwindi Impenetrable Forest in search of the mighty Mountain Gorilla.
-Sadly the mountain gorilla is considered critically endangered and only exist in small numbers, so this really is a once-in-a-lifetime opportunity.
-Getting up close to a family of gorillas and observing their daily life is an experience like no other and one that will not be forgotten.
-Mountain gorillas depend on strong social bonds and usually live in groups of up to 20.
-Bwindi forest has many groups, only some of which have been habituated - a process that takes up to 5 years to get the groups used to human presence.
+Sadly the mountain gorilla is considered critically endangered and only exists in small numbers, so this really is a once-in-a-lifetime opportunity.
+Mountain gorillas depend on strong social bonds and usually live in family groups of up to 20 with a silverback as the dominant alpha male..
+Bwindi forest has many family groups, only some of which have been habituated - a process that takes up to five years to get the groups used to human presence.
+For the trek, each group of trekkers (of up to nine people) is assigned to a single gorilla family.

 Day 13 - Walk to Kisoro - 3 hours.
 Drive to Lake Bunyonyi.